OpenSourceAP/CrossSection/README.md

 The code is separated into three folders:

-1. `Signals/Code/`: Downloads data from WRDS and elsewhere.
+1. `Signals/Code/` Downloads data from WRDS and elsewhere.
 Constructs stock-level signals (characteristics) and ouputs to `Signals/Data/`.
 Mostly written in Stata.
-2. `Portfolios/Code/`: Takes in signals from `Signals/Data/` and outputs portfolios to `Portfolios/Data`.
+2. `Portfolios/Code/` Takes in signals from `Signals/Data/` and outputs portfolios to `Portfolios/Data/`.
 Entirely in R.
-3. `Shipping/Code`: You shouldn't need this.
-We use it to prepare data for sharing.
+3. `Shipping/Code/` You shouldn't need this.
+We use this to prepare data for sharing.

 We separate the code so you can choose which parts you want to run.
-If you only want to create signals, you can run the files in `Signals/Code/` and then do your own thing.
+If you only want to create signals, you can run the files in `Signals/Code/` and then do your thing.
 If you just want to create portfolios, you can skip `Signals/Code/` by directly downloading its output via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap).

 More details are below.

 ### 1. Signals/Code/

 `master.do` runs everything.
 It calls every .do file in the following folders:

-* `DataDownloads/`: downloads data from WRDS and elsewhere
+* `DataDownloads/` downloads data from WRDS and elsewhere
-* `Predictors/`: construct stock-level predictors and outputs to `Signals/Data/Predictors/`
+* `Predictors/` construct stock-level predictors and outputs to `Signals/Data/Predictors/`
-* `Placebos/`: constructs "not predictors" and "indicrect evidence" signals and outputs to `Signals/Data/Placebos/`
+* `Placebos/` constructs "not predictors" and "indirect evidence" signals and outputs to `Signals/Data/Placebos/`

 `master.do` employs exception handling so if any of these .do files errors out (due to lack of a subscription, code being out of date, etc), it'll keep running and output as much as it can.